Introduction to bone grafts

 These are nonresorbable, particulate of calcium layered with polymethylmethacrylate and hydroxyethylmethacrylate (PMMA-PHEMA) 72.
 The polymers used as bone substitutes can be classified as natural and synthetic polymers which can further be divided as degradable and nondegradable 73.
-Present biocompatible polymers contain calcium hydroxide and polymethylmethacrylate (PMMA) and polyhydroxylethylmethacrylate (PHEMA).
-Commercially available polymer grafts is HTR TM Synthetic Bone (Bioplant, Norwalk, CT).
+Present biocompatible polymers contain calcium hydroxide and polymethylmethacrylate (PMMA) and polyhydroxylethyl-methacrylate (PHEMA).
+The commercially available polymer graft is HTR TM Synthetic Bone (Bioplant, Norwalk, CT).
 This composite is prepared from a core of PMMA and PHEMA with a coating of calcium hydroxide 74.
-The graft material is highly porous with 150–350 μm interled pore size.
-Being polymers, these grafts are hydrophobic with a negative surface charge (−8 to −10 mV), which is believed to impede development of infection 75.
-The hydrophobic nature of the material enhances clotting and negative particle surface charge aids in adherence to bone 25.
-Various studies have provided evidence of bone formation around graft particles 76-78.
+The graft material is highly porous with 150-350 μm pore size.
+Being polymers, these grafts are ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 These are newly emerging grafting materials.
 Composite grafts combine scaffolding properties with biological elements to stimulate cell proliferation and differentiation and eventually osteogenesis.
-These contain a synthetic osteoconductive matrix and osteogenic cells and growth factors which make the graft osteoinductive.
-Because this combination provides a scaffold as well as molecules which have osteogenic properties, these graft material become a close replacement of autogenous bone grafts.
+These contain synthetic osteoconductive matrix and osteogenic cells and growth factors which make the graft osteoinductive.
+Because this combination provides a scaffold as well as molecules which have osteogenic properties, these graft materials become a close replacement of autogenous bone grafts.
 The osteoconductive matrix becomes a carrier for the bioactive molecules.
-The potential combinations of graft materials for making a composite graft include: bone marrow/synthetic composites, ultraporous β-TCP/BMA composite, osteoinductive growth factors and synthetic composites, BMP/polyglycolic acid polymer composites and BMA/BMP/poly-glycolic acid polymer composite 79.
+The potential combinations of graft materials for making a composite graft include bone marrow/synthetic composites, ultra porous β-TCP/BMA composite, osteoinductive growth factors and synthetic composites, BMP/polyglycolic acid polymer composites and BMA/BMP/polyglycolic acid polymer composite 29.